The views expressed here are those of the authors only and do not necessarily represent those of anyone else affiliated with TPI.

-1.)
-Make evidence-based policy the touchstone of all policy initiatives.
+- Make evidence-based policy the touchstone of all policy initiatives.
 “Show me the evidence” should be a mantra recited for every policy proposal.
-Evidence should consist of rigorous empirical or other real-world analyses, not untested theories or models.
+Evidence should consist of rigorous empirical or other real-world analyses, not untested theories or models

-4.)
-Do not treat broadband as a public utility, as that is likely to slow investment and innovation and increase prices.
-Similarly, rethink positions on net neutrality, particularly with respect to paid prioritization or “fast lanes,” which may be useful for socially productive services such as telemedicine and education.
+4. Do not treat broadband policy as a public utility, as that is likely to slow investment and innovation and increase prices.
+Similarly, rethink positions on net neutrality, particularly with respect to paid prioritization or “fast lanes”, which may be useful for socially productive services such as telemedicine and education.

-5.)
-Build on progress employing market-based mechanisms for allocating spectrum.
-Do not allow DoD and other agencies control spectrum policy.
+5. Build on progress employing market-based mechanisms for allocating spectrum.
+Do not allow DoD or other agencies to control spectrum policy.

 Innovation and Global Linkages